-- .5 Engineered Capping of soils or waste materials, e.g. landfill covers or remediation of former mining sites.
-(This form of beneficial use also applies to capping of contaminated sediments in aquatic environments.) - .6 Aquaculture, Agriculture, Forestry, and Horticulture involving direct placement of dredged material to create or maintain an aquaculture facility, replace eroded topsoil, elevate an area for improved site use, or otherwise enhance the physical and chemical characteristics of land. - .7 Recreational Development through direct placement of dredged material for the foundation of parks and recreational facilities; for example, waterside parks providing such amenities as swimming, camping, or boating. - .8 Commercial Land Development (also known as reclamation) using direct placement of dredged sediments to support commercial or industrial development activities, including "brownfield" redevelopment, as well as marine port, airport, and residential developments.
-These activities typically occur near navigational channels by expanding the land footprint or providing bank stabilization material. - .9 Commercial Product Development involving the use of dredged material to create marketable products such as construction materials, e.g. bricks, aggregate, cement, top soil, etc.
+- .6 Aquaculture, agriculture, forestry, and horticulture involving direct placement of dredged material to create or maintain an aquaculture facility, replace eroded topsoil, elevate an area for improved site use, or otherwise enhance the physical and chemical characteristics of land. - .7 Recreational development through direct placement of dredged material for the foundation of parks and recreational facilities, e.g. waterside parks providing such amenities as swimming, camping or boating. - .8 Commercial land development (also known as reclamation) using direct placement of dredged sediments to support commercial or industrial development activities, including brownfield redevelopment, as well as marine port, airport and residential developments.
+These activities typically occur near navigational channels by expanding the land footprint or providing bank stabilization material. - .9 Commercial product development involving the use of dredged material to create marketable products such as construction materials, e.g. bricks, aggregate, cement, top soil, etc.